-Choose Russet, Idaho, Long White, or other baking potatoes for the best results, and scrub well to remove dirt and imperfections.
+Choose Russet, Idaho or other high starch baking potatoes for the best results, and scrub well to remove dirt and imperfections.

 - Scrub the potatoes under running water to remove dirt; use a small sharp knife to remove imperfections such as cuts or small bruises.

 - Use a skewer or sharp fork to prick each potato deeply in several places.
 This allows steam to escape while the potatoes are baking.

 - Rub each of the potatoes lightly with olive oil and, if desired, sprinkle with or roll in coarse salt.

 - Place the potatoes directly on an oven rack in the center of the oven.
 Bake for 60 to 70 minutes, or until the potatoes are tender and a fork will easily pierce the largest potato when inserted into the center.